-It had been intended to restore either this vehicle or a Maunsell or Bulleid CK as a high priority, since we need the first-class accommodation it provides.
+It had been intended to restore either this vehicle or our Maunsell or Bulleid CK as a high priority, since we need the first-class accommodation it provides.
 Experience has shown that 4 first class compartments is about right on our trains, and so Southern Railway and BR CKs both fit the bill nicely.
 With the decision to restore the Bulleid one, this was considered surplus to requirements.

 Type: CK (Composite Corridor), Diagram 126

 Built: 1963, at BR Litchurch Lane Works, Derby (Lot 30730)

 Original No: E16263